Seanl80/natural_soap_company_v1/README.md

 As a Developer, I would like:
 1. to build a website which is easy to navigate through and use.
-- I feel I achieved this by firstly having the big show now will leads directly to all products.
+- I feel I achieved this by firstly having the big shop now which leads directly to all products.
 The different categories are highlighted on hover and each product and page have clear navigation routes forwards and back.
 2. to make the user able to have their own profile for when they use the website.
 - I felt I wanted first time customers to be able to wander and navigate through the website without the pressure of having to make an account.
 The account icon stands out in the navbar with a simple process of creating an account.
-Users then experience the benefit of creating an accountas they can create a personal wishlist and have details saved when buying products for quicker checkout in the future.
+Users then experience the benefit of creating an account as they can create a personal wishlist and have details saved when buying products for quicker checkout in the future.
 3. to allow users the ability to create, display, edit and delete reviews.
 - users when signed in can create, edit or delete their reviews they made on all products.
 Only superusers have the ability to edit or delete evry review made.
 4. develop a database structure which will allow for previous orders, wishlists, delivery info to be stored securely.